jkaninda/goma-admin/README.md

 ### Steps

-1. Create an 'instance' in Goma Admin
+1. Create an `instance` in Goma Admin
+3. Create/Import routes & middlewares
-2. Generate an 'API key'
+3. Generate an `API key`
-3. Configure your gateway with the HTTP provider
+4. Configure your gateway with the HTTP provider
-4. Start receiving dynamic configuration
+5. Start receiving dynamic configuration

 ## Screenshots